Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Safety and Age

-Better Night's Sleep
+Better Sleep

-With a weighted blanket from Ella Sleeps, you give your child a chance for a better night's sleep.
+With a weighted blanket from Ella Sleeps, you give your child a chance for better sleep.
 The blanket not only helps with sleep problems but also with conditions such as ADHD, high sensitivity, and autism.

 Discover our weighted blankets here